 1. While working on a project, click the "Settings" button at the top of the left-side commands tab.

+If you have a JSON list, you can also paste it in directly.
 I used this JSON object to get the top 25 stock tickers of the S&P 500 Index:

 Navigating to each URL